 My PhD research focused on the political economy of water and how cross-scalar interactions influence inequitable water allocations.

 I teach, supervise and examine students at undergraduate, Masters and doctoral levels in courses covering environmental governance, development and sustainability, health, theory of science, and sustainability science.
 I also contribute to teaching and learning outside academia in the spirit of emancipatory pedagogy.
 I also have a particular interest in qualitative research methods education, research ethics and theory of science - particularly a feminist and decolonial approach to knowledge.
 I have been the Director of studies for the Lund University Masters in International Development and am currently the Programme Manager for the Culture, Power and Sustainability Masters programme in Human Ecology.
 I have supervised and examined over thirty Masters students in Human Ecology and Environmental Management and Sustainability Science.
-I am currently co-supervising two doctoral candidates in the Division of Human Ecology, Andreas Roos and Mariko Takedomi Karlsson and Corinna Burkhart in the Department of Human Geography.
+I am currently co-supervise Mariko Takedomi Karlsson in the Division of Human Ecology and Corinna Burkhart in the Department of Human Geography.
 I have successfully co-supervised Andreas Roos in the Division of Human Ecology.